VivianNg9/Master-of-Business-Analytics_Portfolio-/COMP6210_Big Data /README.md

 - Apply techniques for handling high-dimensional big data.
 ## __<center>Structure</center>__
 1. [Map Reduce](https://github.com/VivianNg9/Master-of-Business-Analytics_Portfolio-/tree/main/COMP6210_Big%20Data%20/Map%20Reduce)
+- This project focuses on the application of MapReduce paradigms for processing and analyzing a large movie dataset.
 3. [R-tree](https://github.com/VivianNg9/Master-of-Business-Analytics_Portfolio-/tree/main/COMP6210_Big%20Data%20/R-tree)
 - The project involves creating an R-tree for efficient spatial querying of 2D points.
 It emphasizes the correct application of R-trees in answering range queries and the comparative efficiency against sequential scanning.
 ## __<center>Technical Skill</center>__